VueDominicana/open-source/README.md

 ## How to contribute

-> :thought_balloon:If you are new in Open Source world feel free to check our [How to contribute guidelines](https://github.com/VueDominicana/open-source/blob/master/CONTRIBUTING.md)
+> :thought_balloon: If you are new in Open Source world feel free to check our [How to contribute guidelines](https://github.com/VueDominicana/open-source/blob/master/CONTRIBUTING.md)

 ## Notes